-After more than two years of working with customers, the community and stakeholders to co-design a water future that balances all of our needs, Barwon Water is finalising its 2022 Urban Water Strategy - Water for our Future.
+After more than two years of working with customers, the community and stakeholders to co-design a water future that balances all of our needs, Barwon Water has finalised its 2022 Urban Water Strategy: Water for our Future.

-In late 2021, we released a draft strategy for community feedback.
-The draft was informed by more than 600 ideas shared during Water for our Future’s community engagement, where more than 5,000 community members participated in the program to help find new sources of water and be more efficient with the water we have.
+The strategy has been informed by more than 600 ideas shared during Water for our Future’s community engagement, where more than 5,000 community members participated in the program to help find new sources of water and be more efficient with the water we have.

 What is Water for our Future?

 With less rain and a hotter climate, it’s time to think differently about how we use water and where it comes from.
 How can we create a new water future that balances all our needs?

 Through Water for our Future, Barwon Water partnered with the community and regional leaders to design a new water future for our region.

 The program allowed us to draw on the insights, experiences and ideas of people from across our region to create a water future that harnesses the value of water to support liveable and prosperous communities and a healthy environment for years to come.